 * Please note that the Linux version requires GTK+ 2.8 or higher, glibc-2.4 or higher, the CUPS (Common UNIX Printing System) and libstdc++.so.6.
 For information on GTK, see www.gtk.org.
 The installer is currently 32-bit only, so to run in 64-bit Linux you will also need the ia32-libs package, if available for your distro.

-If you used the recommended option and downloaded the installer, just unzip it and run it.
+To use the installer, just unzip it and run it.
 You will be asked to locate your X-Plane® folder and then the installer will automatically download the latest version of OpenSceneryX.

 If you downloaded the full zipped version, unzip it and a folder titled ‘OpenSceneryX’ should be created.
 Move this folder into the ‘Custom Scenery’ folder inside your X-Plane folder